5 "Legal" Reasons Why Natural Resource Companies Should Care About Corporate Social Responsibility (CSR)

 - Environmental Law.
 Corporations may face liability for environmental harm under environmental laws, so environmental regulations can significantly impact CSR activities.
 Federal and provincial governments can not only impose liability under environmental laws, they can also require environmental assessments for certain projects – a cornerstone of which is public consultation.
 One of the express purposes of the Canadian Environmental Assessment Act is “to ensure that there are opportunities for timely and meaningful public participation throughout the environmental assessment process”.

 - Anti-bribery and Anti-corruption Laws.
 Canada’s anti-bribery and anti-corruption laws (and those of the US and the UK) are aimed at curbing corrupt behaviour by nationals in foreign countries.
-The Canadian Corruption of Foreign Public Officials Act prohibits the bribing (including non-monetary bribes) of “foreign officials”, which includes people who hold a legislative, administrative or judicial position of a foreign state and employees of boards, commissions or corporations established to perform a duty or function on behalf of the foreign state.
+The Canadian Corruption of Foreign Public Officials Act (CFPOA) prohibits the bribing (including non-monetary bribes) of “foreign officials”, which includes people who hold a legislative, administrative or judicial position of a foreign state and employees of boards, commissions or corporations established to perform a duty or function on behalf of the foreign state.
 “Facilitation payments” (payments made “to expedite or secure the performance by a foreign public official of any act of a routine nature that is part of the foreign public official’s duties or functions”) are currently exempted from the bribery prohibition.
 However, the federal Cabinet has approved the repeal of that exemption effective at a future date the Cabinet determines; notably, the analogous US laws still exempt these payments.

 On October 23, 2014, the federal government also introduced Bill C-43 which will create the Extractive Sector Transparency Measures Act.
 This Act would create mandatory reporting for certain entities engaged in (or in control of other entities engaged in) the commercial development of oil, gas or minerals in Canada or elsewhere, and that are listed on a Canadian stock exchange or meet certain asset, revenue or employment thresholds.
 These entities would have to report specified payments made to both domestic and international government at all levels (including to aboriginal governments) in relation to the commercial development of oil, gas or minerals during a fiscal year.
 The reporting would only apply to payments (both monetary and “in-kind”) exceeding an amount set by regulation (one is not yet set) or, if there is no set amount, $100,000.